aws-amplify/amplify-flutter/packages/amplify_authenticator/README.md

 The Amplify Flutter Authenticator simplifies the process of authenticating users by providing a fully-customizable flow which just works.
 Simply wrap your app's authenticated route in an Authenticator component and the process of authenticating users and managing login sessions is handled for you.

+## Developer Preview

+This package version is part of our developer preview for mobile, web and desktop platforms.
+It is not intended for production usage.

+For production use cases please use the latest, non-tagged versions of amplify-flutter packages from `pub.dev`.
+They offer a stable, production-ready experience for Android and iOS.

 ## Example

 See the [example](https://github.com/aws-amplify/amplify-flutter/tree/release-candidate/packages/amplify_authenticator/example) which showcases many of the customizations available.